LogiqsAgro/developers/communication/readme.md

 Dear [Candidate name],

-Thank you for applying for our open [job] position.
+Thank you for applying for our open position.
 We appreciate the time you took to submit an application .

 We have decided to move forward with other candidates at this time.
 Specifically, we're looking for a candidate with [specific qualification].
 However, your [one or two qualities] are impressive.
 [You can include a second sentence that describes another quality that you liked.]